How to optimize your advertising budget and improve ROAS

-In addition to ensuring that your pages are mobile friendly, you want to ensure that your site loads quickly.
-Website loading times are one of the largest contributors to your conversion rate, so it’s paramount that your website loads as quickly as possible.
+In addition to ensuring that your pages are mobile-friendly, you want to ensure that your site loads quickly.
+Website loading times are one contributor to your conversion rate, so it’s important your website loads as quickly as possible.
 If your loading time goes from 1 second to 3, the probability of a user bouncing goes up by 32%, and if it goes from 1 to 5 seconds, that probability shoots to 90%.

 Go forth and test, test, test